1. Playing the Campaign

 No Off-Table Treasury

-Beyond the basic campaign rules, optional expansions to the narrative can be added, from mechanics as simple as Bounties placed on warrior’s heads, to more complex Side Quests in which warbands can participate.
-Expansions do add to the data players must record, as well as extra work for the campaign administrator, but further the fun of the campaign.
-Most can be included at any time, so you can start with just the basic campaign rules and add expansions as you feel ready for them.
+Beyond the basic campaign rules, optional expansions to our tale can be added, from Bounties placed on warrior’s heads, to becoming involved with narrative Side Quests.
+Expansions do add to the data players must record, but further the fun of the campaign.

 Mayhem Expansions